BarcelonaTravel Guide

 Barcelona travel tips

-Amid the vacation excitement, it’s easy to forget about arming yourself with a few key Barcelona travel tips.
+Amid the holiday excitement, it’s easy to forget about arming yourself with a few key Barcelona travel tips.
 The good news: Spain’s a well-developed country.
 Tap water is safe to drink and there’s not usually any need for vaccinations.
 However, it’s advisable to check you’re up to date with jabs and always get travel insurance.
 An extra piece of advice: keep your receipts.
 As a non-EU citizen, you’re eligible to claim VAT back on goods, providing the outlet offers this service.
 Check at time of purchase and hold onto your receipts.
 You’ll be able to put in a VAT claim at a designated airport kiosk before your return flight.

-Australian passport holders don't need to worry about arranging Spain visas for vacations that are 90 days or less.
+Australian passport holders don't need to worry about arranging Spain visas for holidays that are 90 days or less.
 Spain is part of the Schengen Convention – a collection of European countries that allow Australians to enter without a visa for tourism purposes.
 Make sure you get the correct entry stamp in your passport on arrival.
 Failure to do so could lead to difficulties when it's time to go home.

 Eat like a local and indulge in Barcelona food specialties.
 Pintxos and tapas – small plates of food, often served on bread in the case of pintxos – are extremely popular.
 Plates vary from small salads to meat, cheese and seafood dishes.
 Paella and cannelloni are also common in the region.
 Expect plenty of other European influences too – Italian, French and fusion cuisine are commonplace.